bytezn/softwaredefined/readme.md

-# Software Defined Datacenter ARM Templates provided by Lawrance Reddy
+# Hybrid Defined Datacenter ARM Templates Across Azure and Azure Stack - Lawrance Reddy
 ## Deploy at
 http://www.cloudlogic.expert/single-post/2016/09/05/The-Software-Defined-Datacentre

-This repo contains infrastructure as code examples of software defined datacenters.
+This repo contains infrastructure as code examples of Hybrid software defined datacenters.
 From start to finish, these examples are layered and a stepped up approach to building complete scenarios.
 You are free to download this code and reuse them as you see fit.
 This codebase is made up of certain snippets from the Azure quickstart templates, but with completely new features and capabilities.